awiones/awiones/README.md

-# 👋 Hi there, i'm Awiones
+# 👋 Hi there, I'm Awiones

-I’m Al Ghozali Ramadhan A.K.A Awiones, a passionate software developer with a deep enthusiasm for exploring various programming languages and technologies.
+I'm Al Ghozali Ramadhan A.K.A Awiones, a passionate software developer with a deep enthusiasm for exploring various programming languages and technologies.
 While software development is my hobby, I dedicate a significant portion of my time to honing my skills and working on exciting projects.

 Fun fact about me: I'm also known as a novelist with same name as Awiones i've been create lot of novels through my journey one of the best novel i've create was [God of Grinding](https://www.webnovel.com/book/god-of-grinding_29416615208116505)